Don86/baltic3/tutorials-and-examples/Tutorial2.md

 # Tutorial 2 - The `baltic` tree object

 This tutorial briefly covers the `tree`, `node` and `leaf` classes, and some of their most important attributes.
-Gytis' original Python2 `baltic` [readme](https://github.com/blab/baltic) is highly recommended to get an in-depth understanding on how the `bt.tree()` as set up.
+Gytis' original Python2 `baltic` [readme](https://github.com/blab/baltic) is highly recommended to get an in-depth understanding on how the `bt.tree()` was set up.

 ![Image of baltic tree diagram](https://github.com/Don86/baltic3/blob/master/assets/baltic-tree-example.png)